 If you’ve got an iPhone, the Health app comes automatically.
-We’ve got our phones on us most of the time, so it does a pretty good job at tracking our steps.
+We’ve got our phones on us most of the time, so it does a pretty good job at tracking our daily steps.

 But it misses many of those little steps that compound, walking throughout the house or office.
 Opening the app at the end of an active day can send you into an ‘I need to join the gym’ panic.